TeAho-logo

 Building confident, capable workforce who can respond to suicide risk with care

-Our focus is on helping social workers build their knowledge, confidence, and skills to support young people at risk.
+Our focus is on helping Social Workers build their knowledge, confidence, and skills to support young people at risk.

 We offer guidance and tools for: